algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/technical_specification/technical_specification.md

   D --> E[Render Translated Content]
 ```

+> [!IMPORTANT]
+> Detecting a browser locale can be done with the following statement: `BrowserTimezone/Locale A’s Browser Locale`

 - **Edge Handling**:
   - If locale not supported, fallback to `fr-FR`.
   - Log unsupported locales for analytics.